ohbarye/route_mechanic/README.md

 RouteMechanic reports 2 types of broken routes.

 1. Missing routes
-    - Your application has the controller and the action method but `config/routes.rb` doesn't have corresponds settings.
+    - Your application has the controller and the action method but `config/routes.rb` doesn't have corresponding settings.
 2. Missing action methods
-    - Your application's `config/routes.rb` has routing declaration but no controller has a correspond action method.
+    - Your application's `config/routes.rb` has a routing declaration but no controller has a corresponding action method.

 ## Motivation

-I believe most Rails developers write request specs instead of routing specs, and you might wonder what's worth to automate routing spec.
+I believe most Rails developers write request specs instead of routing specs, and you might wonder what's worth to automate routing specs.
 Having said that, I can come up with some use-cases of this gem.

 1. When your project is kinda aged and none knows which route is alive and which one is dead.
     - => You can detect dead code by using this gem.
 2. When your application doesn't have enough request specs (even controller specs).
     - => This gem could be a good start point to increase tests to ensure routing is valid.
-3. When you try to make big refactor of `config/routes.rb`.
+3. When you try to make a big refactor of `config/routes.rb`.
-    - => It's burden to run all request specs during refactoring.
+    - => It's a burden to run all request specs during refactoring.
 This could save your time.
 4. When you're compelled to write routing specs by any pressure. ;-)
     - => Set you free from tedious work!